 While we always recommend using Disney's official, free My Disney Experience app to snag Fastpass+ reservations, the physical kiosks are located at:

-- At the character spot on the way to Future World West (where Soarin' is)
+At the character spot on the way to Future World West (the side with Soarin')

-- Outside Mouse Gear on the way to Future World East (where Test Track is)
+Outside Mouse Gear on the way to Future World East (the side with Test Track)

-We suggest checking the Walt Disney World website to confirm kiosk locations in case they change before we update this post.
+We suggest checking the Walt Disney World website to confirm kiosk locations in case they change.

 If you want to avoid any lines, you can usually grab Epcot Fastpass Tier 2 reservations pretty easily throughout the day.
 Instead, we suggest walking around the World Showcase (or waiting in short lines) and checking the My Disney Experience app for bonus Epcot Fastpass Tier 1 reservations.